 No one is born with a charismatic oratory personality, and even seasoned speakers sometimes rehearse 15-20 times before actual public speaking.
 Though I am not asking you to practice as often, a little staging before a scheduled presentation will always be more helpful.

-Also, while practicing, please take note of all the above tips and incorporate them as well.
-This way, you will be much more confident during your actual presentation.
+Also, while practicing, please note all the above tips and incorporate them.
+This will help you be much more confident during your actual presentation.

 Tip 10: Always have a story handy!